GiuseppeLG/Fan-DHT11-Relay/README.md

 # Fan DHT11 Relay
 This is a system dht11 based for monitoring temperature and humidity indoor and turn on/off an electronic device.

-It has been developed to report bad conditions based on the humidity that should be max 60% and temp between 22-23°C.
+It has been developed to report bad conditions based on the humidity that should be max 60% and temp between 23-24°C (in summer).

-There are three operating cases:
+There are two operating cases:

-* Too hot: Temp over 24°C, turn on relay.
+* Too hot: Temp over 25°C, turn on relay.

-* Hot and hight humidity: Humidity over 55% AND temp over 23°C
+* Hot and hight humidity: Humidity over 60% AND temp over 24°C

-* Hight humidity and not cold: Temperature over 22°C AND humidity over 60%.

 ## Prototype Layout
 If you want to run sketch in this repository, you can connect components like this.